-The land shown in Figure 36 totalling 0.93 hectares is allocated for 25 dwellings subject to the following conditions:
+The land shown in Figure 36 totalling 0.93 hectares is allocated for a minimum of 25 dwellings subject to the following conditions:

-- (i) each dwelling to be of a maximum of two bedrooms suited primarily for single people or as 'starter' homes for young couples; and - (ii) 20% of these dwellings to be allocated as affordable housing or that percentage which is relevant under Borough policies at the time the planning application is submitted; and - (iii) a cemetery of a minimum of 1.5 hectares in size be given to Wivenhoe Town Council that is provided with off-road parking for 12 cars, is suitably fenced on all sides, incorporates a suitable footway through it and has a cold water supply to a stand-pipe; and - (iv) a hydrological survey to demonstrate that the cemetery will not have an unacceptable impact on local drainage; and - (v) landscaping to be implemented on the north west boundary of the residential part of the site in order to ensure that development is well screened by trees and not easily visible to people travelling on Colchester Road; and - (vi) that it can be demonstrated that development will not have a detrimental impact on wildlife, as evidenced through a wildlife survey; and - (vii) the provision of appropriate pedestrian and vehicle access into the residential part of the site from Elmstead Road plus whatever other footway / highway improvements would be required by the highway authority; and - (viii) contributions towards open spaces, sports, recreational facilities and community facilities will be required in line with Borough Policies current at the time any application for planning permission is is made and Policy WIV8 in this Neighbourhood Plan.
+- (i) each dwelling to be of a maximum of two bedrooms suited primarily for single people or as 'starter' homes for young couples; and - (ii) 20% of these dwellings should be affordable housing or that percentage relevant under national or Borough policies at the time the planning application is submitted subject to viability; and - (iii) land of a minimum of 1.5 hectares in size and as shown on Figure 37 for use as a proposed new cemetery and car park be gifted to Wivenhoe Town Council.
+Subject to viability, it is expected this site will be provided with car parking for 12 cars, be suitably fenced on all sides, incorporate a suitable footway through it and provide a cold water supply to a stand-pipe before it is gifted to the Town Council; and - (iv) a hydrological or other necessary surveys demonstrate that ground conditions are suitable for the cemetery and will not have an unacceptable impact on local drainage; and - (v) appropriate landscaping to be implemented on the north west boundary of the residential part of the site in order to ensure that development is well screened by trees and not easily visible to people travelling on Colchester Road; and - (vi) it can be demonstrated that development will not have a detrimental impact on wildlife, as evidenced through an appropriate wildlife survey; and - (vii) appropriate pedestrian and vehicle access into the residential part of the site from Elmstead Road is provided; and - (viii) contributions towards open spaces, sports, recreational facilities and community facilities will be required in line with current policy at the time any application for planning permission is made.